Our Board of Directors

-He is a former public company managing director, having founded an Information Technology project services company and taking it to a successful Initial Public Offering on the Australian Stock Exchange.
+He is a former Public Company Managing Director, having founded an Information Technology Project and taking it to a successful Initial Public Offering on the Australian Stock Exchange.

 Currently, as an executive consultant, he provides strategic advice and project direction to an organisation that delivers business process improvement to a range of industries including the insurance and superannuation, manufacturing, ITC and the not for profit sectors.

-A new member of the QDN Board, Grahame believes the best and most effective way he can give back to the community, is by using the experience and skills he has been fortunate to acquire.
+Grahame believes the best and most effective way he can give back to the community is by using the experience and skills he has been fortunate to acquire.